1930s Industrial Metal Desk Lamp

-Materials: Green painted metal (iron).
-Green painted brass.
+Materials: Dark green painted metal (iron) round base.
+Green painted brass curved rod.
 Cement counterweight inside the base.
+Round green painted lampshade, white painted inside.
 Brass and porcelain socket.
 Bakelite rotary switch on the socket.

 Height: 44 cm / 17.32”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.